ruben-ilciuc/custom-amplify-auth/README.md

 - **Secondly, create the logic for our Sign Up thunk in our reducer file `Auth.slice.ts`**

-Our initial state will have a `message` to provide a feedback to the user, `status` which will have 4 states `Idle, Loading, Failed, Succeeded`, `user` for which I had to create a custom type for it, because the library doesn't provide any, along with `isAuthenticated`.
+Our initial state will have a `message` prop to provide some feedback to the user, `status` which will have 4 states `Idle, Loading, Failed, Succeeded`, `user` for which I had to create a custom type for, because the library doesn't provide any, along with `isAuthenticated`.

 ```typescript
 const initialState: AuthState = {